Charcoal Black Bath Bomb:

 - Bath Bomb Mold (round mold or skull mold)

 Wow!
-Looking at all these ingredients and supplies, it’s probably easy to see why many people prefer to buy these rather then to DIY them.
+Looking at all these ingredients and supplies, it’s probably easy to see why many people prefer to buy these, rather then to DIY them.

-Before we make our charcoal bath bomb mixture, let’s focus on a few ingredients that we adjusted as far as the ratio’s because of the added charcoal compared with our foaming or fizzing bath bombs.
+Before we make our charcoal bath bomb mixture, let’s focus on a few ingredients that we adjusted as far as the ratio’s because of the added charcoal, compared with our foaming or fizzing bath bombs.

 So with this bath bomb in particular we want to create more of a fizz.
 More fizz in our experiments = better dispersion of the charcoal throughout the water.

-So with ingredients like mica powder, polysorbate 80 is always used as it helps to keep the powders and such from sticking to the tub and makes them disperse better in water.
+So with ingredients like mica powder, polysorbate 80 is always used as it helps to keep the powders and such from sticking to the tub and/or clumping, and allows them disperse better in water.

 Check out some other cool bath bombs:

-Mix dry ingredients.
+Secondly, mix the dry ingredients.
 This includes your baking soda, citric acid, SLSA, corn starch, & kaolin clay.
 Always use fine grain ingredients.
 If you have lumps, rub the mixture in between your hands and fingers to help break-up.

-Add the wet ingredients into the dry and start mixing using your hands (with gloves) or an automated mixer.
+Add the wet ingredients into the dry and start mixing using your hands (with gloves) or an automated stand mixer.

-Activated charcoal can be a really fun ingredient, but it can also be very messy as well as get into the air fairly easily.
+Activated charcoal can be a really fun ingredient, but it can also be very messy as well as get into the air, fairly easily.
 Handle gently and wear a mask and gloves.

 There are mixed reviews on the use of food coloring in bath bombs.
-Usually the lighter the food coloring or pigment used, it tends not stain the tub, specially with the use of polysorbate 80.
+In general, the lighter the food coloring or pigment, tends not stain the tub, specially with the use of polysorbate 80.

 You can also head over to the Soap Queen, where they have a cool experiment with activated charcoal vs. liquid black iron oxide.

-Thanks for reading, we hope you enjoy your black bath bombs with activated charcoal.
-As always we thank you for coming and hope to see you again soon.
+As always, we thank you for coming and hope to see you again soon.
 Be sure to share our posts on social media and other outlets that you enjoy sharing fun information!